John Popadiuk: Background

-After Williams exited the pinball business in 2000; Popadiuk started a short-lived neon sign business named "Duke's Neon" in the Northwest Chicago suburbs.
+After Williams exited the pinball business in 2000, Popadiuk started a short-lived neon sign business named "Duke's Neon" in the Northwest Chicago suburbs.
 He also designed a line of toy pinball machines for a now-defunct company named Zizzle between 2006 and 2007.

 Between 2009 and 2010, Popadiuk developed two iOS apps: Pinball Scrapbook and Pinball Wizard.

-In 2011 he started a company Zidware, where he designed and collected pre-orders for three pinball themes: Magic Girl (loosely based on Theatre of Magic), Retro Atomic Zombie Adventure (formerly known as Ben Heck Zombie Adventure), and Alice in Wonderland.
+In 2011 he started a company Zidware, where he designed and collected preorders for three pinball themes: Magic Girl (loosely based on Theatre of Magic), Retro Atomic Zombie Adventure (initially known as Ben Heck Zombie Adventure), and Alice in Wonderland.
 He also worked on a foam board prototype of a Kiss pinball machine in 2014 with the intention of obtaining a license to produce a Kiss-themed game.
-Other project ideas that he claimed to be working on during all this was a MakerBot pinball project, a bowling-themed pinball, and an apparent electro-mechanical project.
-Individuals who had paid for pre-orders for Popadiuk's other three games that were under development criticized Popadiuk for focusing on the Kiss project and other concepts, rather than on the other machines he was already contracted to build.
+Other project ideas that he claimed to be working on during this time were a MakerBot pinball project, a bowling-themed pinball, and an electro-mechanical project.
+Individuals who had paid for preorders for Popadiuk's other three games that were under development criticized Popadiuk for focusing on the Kiss project and other concepts, rather than on the other machines he was already contracted to build.
 A year later in mid-2015, Stern Pinball released a new version of a Kiss pinball machine, which appeared to make Popadiuk's Kiss project irrelevant.

-In May 2015, Popadiuk announced that he was out of funding, and not only couldn't finish the Magic Girl prototype, he had no way of funding the manufacturing of them.
-One of his buyers (Bill Brandes) formed a company called "Pintasia" in April 2015 where he intended to license the themes and find a way to manufacture them.
+In May 2015, Popadiuk announced that he was out of funding.
+Not only was he unable to finish the Magic Girl prototype, but he had no way of funding the manufacturing of them.
+One of his buyers, Bill Brandes, formed a company called "Pintasia" in April 2015 where he intended to license the themes and find a way to manufacture them.
 Between various volunteers, they took one of the prototypes as far as they could in a few short weeks so it could be shown at the Northwest Pinball Show.
-The machine was analyzed for completeness, and what it would cost to not only finish the prototype but manufacture.
+The machine was analyzed for completeness, and the amount it would cost to not only finish the prototype but manufacture.
 When Brandes realized the project wasn't as close to completion as promised by Popadiuk, Brandes announced on June 10, 2015 that he could not move this project forward and it would be cancelled.